 Overview of Design Manager in SharePoint

 Get an overview of using Design Manager to brand your SharePoint site.
 Design Manager is a publishing feature that is available in publishing sites in both SharePoint and Office 365.
-You can also use Design Manager to brand the public-facing website in Office 365.

 Introduction to Design Manager

 If you want your SharePoint site to represent your organization's brand and not "look like SharePoint," you can create a custom design and use Design Manager to achieve that goal.
 Design Manager is a feature in SharePoint that makes it easier to create a fully customized, pixel-perfect design while using the web-design tools that you're already familiar with.
 Design Manager is a publishing feature that is available in publishing sites in both SharePoint and Office 365.
-You can also use Design Manager to brand the public-facing website in Office 365.

 With Design Manager, you can create a visual design for your website by using whatever web design tool or HTML editor you prefer, using only HTML and CSS, and then upload that design into SharePoint.
 Design Manager is the central hub and interface where you manage all aspects of a custom design.